theanubhavarya/far_away_hackathon/README.md

 # Yatri AI

-This is the consolidated project repository containing both the frontend and backend of the Plan2Go application.
+This is the consolidated project repository containing both the frontend and backend of the Yatri AI application.

 ## Repository Structure